The 7th IEEE Workshop on

 • Weiwei Zhang, Dalian Maritime University, China

-• Wei Zhong, China University of Communication, China
+• Wei Zhong, Communication University of China, China

 • Wen-Huang Cheng, National Chiao Tung University, Taiwan, China